 - JuSES does not allow double submission, i.e. the manuscript is submitted to JuSES and at the same time also submitted to other peer reviewed journal, before the final decision has been made.

-- JuSES does not allow double author submission, i.e. the author makes a new submission to JuSES with the different manuscript, before the author completes the previous submission.
+- JuSES does not allow double author submission, i.e. the author as corresponding author makes a new submission to JuSES with the different manuscript, before the author completes the previous submission.

 - JuSES article format Click Here.
 (NEW!-February 2019)